BrandonStackDev/BoomShockaFps/README.md

 This is a simple First Person Shooter game, written in c with raylib.

 I am new to GameDev, this is my third game.
-I am so far about 4 weeks into the project.

 I run on a raspberry pi4.